Karen Tang is a CERTIFIED FINANCIAL PLANNER™ and an Associate Estate Planning Practitioner AEPP®.

 For Karen’s professional work thereafter, her fee is a reasonable S$300 per hour.
 This includes time spent in:

-1. Face to face meetings
+1. Face to face and video conference meetings

 2. Answering your questions on the phone